tayyyTF/TF2ServerForNoobs/FAQ.md

 ## Can I donate to this project?

-I made this project for my own hosting convenience, and for my general love of TF2 and the community.
+I made this project for my own convenience, and for my general love of TF2 and the community.
 You are not required to donate at all, and in fact, I would encourage you donate to a local charity instead.
 If you would like to send me TF2 items, you can [use my trade URL](https://steamcommunity.com/tradeoffer/new/?partner=69070534&token=xF6It4c5), and I will add your name to a list of "Project Contributors" in this repository.

 ## Where does this script download all of the plugins from?